 Fundrise’s typical investor clients are in their mid-30s to 40s and invest about $15,000 each.
-As of late-2016 the site is only open to U.S. residents though international investors have the ability to invest in U.S. properties by contacting Fundrise directly.
+As of early 2020, the site is only open to U.S. residents though international investors have the ability to invest in U.S. properties by contacting Fundrise directly.

 The minimum investment is $500 which is an advantage for those with less to invest or waiting to proceed cautiously.

 Fundrise’s leadership team gets high marks from industry insiders.
 The founding brothers, Benjamin and Daniel Miller, are sons of noted Washington D.C. real estate developer Herb Miller.

 Fundrise charges a 0.15% annual investment advisor fee which covers their expenses for managing the portfolios through their online platform, as well as providing ongoing reporting, automated distributions, composite tax management, investor relations, and asset rebalancing.

 There’s also an asset management fee of 0.85% annually which includes the operational oversight of the real estate properties, which includes construction/repair, financing, zoning, accounting, sales, and marketing.

 Unlike hedge funds, Fundrise does NOT take a share of the upside in the form of carried interest or stock options, allowing them to pass on higher returns to you.